cabrerac/doa-composition/README.md

 `python main.py`

 Our code uses AWS credentials to log into AWS from console.
-These credetils can be conigured as context variables as follows:
+These credetils can be conigured as context variables:

 `export AWS_REGION=xxxx`